alanrob17/Understanding-Typescript/01-Getting-started.md

 `input1.value` and `input2.value` are strings and they are being passed as arguments into the `add()` function which only allows for numbers as input.

-Typescript has picked up errors that can be fixed before the program is run.
+TypeScript has picked up errors that can be fixed before the program is run.

 We can fix these errors by adding a typecasting **+** sign before each input value that casts the input values as numbers and we are now sending numbers as arguments.